 What are some of the natural effects of surrendering completely to God?
 Since this is our natural soul movement, then to surrender to God is to fulfill our own destiny.
 Doing so will bring our lives into balance and bring harmony into our whole being.

 In our mental body, we will be ruled by truth, having realistic understanding, and clear vision and perception.
 In our mind we will be at peace.
 Confusions will clear up and conflicting perceptions will resolve.
 Frustration then will disappear.
-With this kind of enlightenment, we will have insight about apparent conflicts that will make all the pieces of the great puzzles in our life fall into place.
+With this kind of enlightenment, we will have insight about apparent conflicts.
+And these insights will make all the pieces of the great puzzles in our life fall into place.

 On the level of our emotions, our mental reconciliation of opposites is going to create an entirely new way of being, feeling and reacting.
 For instance, it will no longer appear to us that loving will weaken or humiliate us.
 Quite to the contrary, we’ll discover, loving creates dignity and a healthy sense of pride.

-When we become willing to surrender to God, we avoid one of the biggest pitfalls of being human: the temptation to surrender to greater power structures that are negative.
+When we become willing to surrender to God, we avoid one of the biggest pitfalls of being human.
+We avoid the temptation to surrender to greater power structures that are negative.
 But the minute we resist—obstructing our natural soul movement to surrender to God, which is our destiny—we must succumb to a substitute.
 We will end up in false surrender.
 Friends, it’s very important we understand this.

 If we fear someone in authority—it doesn’t matter whether this authority really is abusing their power or we only imagine it—it’s because we depend on this authority figure in ways that are both tangible and intangible.
 Because of our dependency and fear, we respond by either submitting and selling out and then hating ourselves for this, or by rebelling blindly against the authority in an effort to avoid hating ourselves.
 We are trying to preserve our dignity.